 Cool-down: Easy jog or walk for 5-10 min until you are fully cooled down.
 If you have a heart rate monitor aim to keep moving until your Heart Rate returns to Z1, or drops to about 65% of the max heart rate you hit during the test.

-Once you’ve cool-down, analyse your time for the full 5K and average heart heart rate for the last 20 minutes.
+Once you’ve cool-down, analyze your time for the full 5K and average heart rate for the last 20 minutes.
 To calculate your RTP add 15 seconds to your average kilometer splits.
 To calculate your running threshold heart rate (RTHR) you will want to take your average for this run and subtract 10bpm.
 You can then map your running zones to your RTP and RTHR in the ‘Running Zones’ sheet.

 You’re now ready to use this information to transform your running fitness!

 Cycling can put a lot of strain on your neck and shoulders, especially if you spend a lot of time down in the drops or in an aero position.
 We’ll sort that out with a series of exercises that will release tension in this area and have you feeling relaxed and ready to Suffer again.